tbrowder/moving-checklist/README.md

 ### To Do

-# 4 Oct, Monday, Glass Doctor
+# 4 Oct, Monday, Glass Doctor, 1200
+- [ ] replace 5 windows

 # 4 Oct, call irrigation guy
+- [ ] texted at 0830; Mike came about 0915, checked systems,
+      sent me a worst-case estimate of $500.
+I sent to Jan with info on situation

 # 4 Oct, call Joe's Pools ref salt cell
-# 4 Oct, Ace, storage keys (2), plus three keys for Fairpointe storage
+- [ ] called at 0830, may get it today

+# 4 Oct, collect garage door openers, put on mantel

-# 5 Oct, Tuesday, Ben, electrcian
+# 5 Oct, Tuesday, Ben, electrician

-- [x] check new storage lock key, if it works, Ace at BWB has two more keys they are holding for me - 2 Oct, it works, get from Ace tomorrow

 - [ ] check irrigation system vs pool light
       1 Oct: Jason installed light but it's not working (seems to cause irrigation timer to give off smoke), called Gulf Coast Electrical and they will get Ben here on Tuesday next week

 - [ ] finish furniture and other lists

 ## On closing date, 6 Oct
 - [ ] close out electricity